Updated: Nov 14

 I wanted an acrylic, plexiglass calendar but I didn't want to spend 300-ish dollars on one so I chose to make my own.
-This is how it turned out:
+The photo below is the completed calendar.

 This post contains affiliate links.
 If you make a purchase from one of the links, I may make a small commission at NO EXTRA COST to you.
 Thank you for your support!
 See my full disclosure here.